How Do Diamonds Form?

-NASA researchers have detected large numbers of nanodiamonds in some meteorites (nanodiamonds are diamonds that are a few nanometers - billionths of a meter in diameter).
+NASA researchers have detected large numbers of nanodiamonds in some meteorites.
+(Nanodiamonds are diamonds that are a few nanometers - billionths of a meter in diameter.)
 About three percent of the carbon in these meteorites is contained in the form of nanodiamonds.
-These diamonds are too small for use as gems or industrial abrasives, however, they are a source of diamond material (6), See Location 4 in the diagrams above and at right.
+These diamonds are too small for use as gems or industrial abrasives; however, they are a source of diamond material .
+See Location 4 in the diagram at the top of the page.

-Smithsonian researchers also found large numbers of tiny diamonds when they were cutting a sample from the Allen Hills meteorite (7).
-These diamonds in meteorites are thought to have formed in space through high speed collisions similar to how diamonds form on Earth at impact sites.
+Smithsonian researchers also found large numbers of tiny diamonds when they were cutting a sample from the Allen Hills meteorite .
+These diamonds in meteorites are thought to have formed in space through high-speed collisions similar to how diamonds form on Earth at impact sites.

 The Most Convincing Evidence

 The most convincing evidence that coal did not play a role in the formation of most diamonds is a comparison between the age of Earth's diamonds and the age of the earliest land plants.

 Most of the rock-hosted diamond deposits that have been found were formed during the Precambrian Eon - the span of time between Earth's formation (about 4,600 million years ago) and the start of the Cambrian Period (about 542 million years ago).
 In contrast, the earliest land plants did not appear on Earth until about 450 million years ago - nearly 100 million years after the formation of the vast majority of diamonds that have been mined.